-In 2017, Lakeland Power Distribution Ltd. (LPDL) connected 100% (134 out of 134) of residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
-This is a 0.8% improvement from the previous year and above the OEB-mandated threshold of 90%.
-The increase over the previous year was the result of improved tracking and scheduling systems.
+In 2018, LPDL connected 100% (251 of 251) of residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
+This is the same achievement as the previous year and above the OEB-mandated threshold of 90%.
+This achieved standard is the result of improved tracking and scheduling systems.
 LPDL continues to update our work process and management system to maintain the OEB mandated threshold.